XioZ/ada-zalix-website/README.md

 Join us in unraveling the essence of a compelling film and exploring its various facets that contribute to cinematic excellence.
 This project invites you to take a ride through the annals of movie history, tracing the evolution of people's perceptions of what constitutes a "good film."
 So fasten your seatbelts and immerse yourself in an adventure that navigates the captivating landscape of cinematic evolution.

-In order to do this , we will investigate
-1. The Impact of genre and runtime on the films rating, the evolution of perception of genres over time.
+To achieve this, we will explore the following questions:

+1. How does a film's genre influence its ratings, and what role does duration play in this relationship?
+Have trends in genre popularity evolved over time, revealing discernible patterns in audience preferences across decades?
-2. Are there any sweet spots or patterns in the length of top-rated films over the years?
-Is there a significant difference in the length of good movies across genres?
+2. Are there specific lengths or patterns in the duration of top-rated films over the years?
+Is there a significant difference in the length of high-quality movies across genres?
-3. How has the global actor demographics changed over time in terms of ethnic background, gender and languages spoken?
-Does the demographic shift translate to more ethnically, gender and linguistically diverse movies produced over the years?
-More importantly, is a more ethnically, gender and linguistically diverse cast appreciated by the audience and directly contribute to higher movie ratings?
+3. How have global actor demographics changed over time concerning ethnic background, gender, and languages spoken?
+Does this demographic shift result in the production of more ethnically, gender, and linguistically diverse movies over the years?
+Moreover, is a more diverse cast appreciated by the audience and directly contributes to higher movie ratings?
-4. The presence of star translate to higher ratings ?
-How has the impact of stars evolved over time in movie ratings?
+4. Does the presence of stars translate to higher ratings?
+How has the impact of stars evolved over time concerning movie ratings?

 We have established a criterion for highly-rated movies, considering those with a rating surpassing 7.
 This threshold is set at approximately one standard deviation above the mean of average ratings, providing a robust benchmark for cinematic excellence.

+{% include imdb_distribution.html %}

 # 1. Genre
-To begin with, let us take a look into __genres__, which play a crucial role in defining the stylistic and thematic elements that shape a film's identity.
+To begin with, let us delve into genres, which play a crucial role in defining the stylistic and thematic elements that shape a film's identity.
 Unlike strict boundaries, many movies embrace a blend of genres, creating a rich tapestry of storytelling that transcends traditional categorizations.
 From action-packed adventures with a touch of romance to thought-provoking science fiction infused with elements of comedy, the interplay of multiple genres adds layers of complexity and intrigue to cinematic experiences.
 Whether it's a thrilling action-comedy, a romantic fantasy epic, or a crime drama with elements of mystery, the fusion of genres allows filmmakers to craft narratives that appeal to a diverse audience, offering a dynamic and ever-evolving landscape within the world of cinema.

 In our evaluation of cinematic quality, the role of genres in influencing ratings emerges as a noteworthy consideration.
 The objectives of this analysis encompass the exploration of various research questions: